CodeWithAlamin/LinuxSweep/README.md

 ]
 ```

-When importing, LinuxSweep automatically scans your system and selects only the apps that are actually installed, providing a summary notification upon completion.
+When importing, LinuxSweep automatically scans your system and selects only the apps that are actually installed.

 -----